tjsavage/cooking-school/content/post/oysters-and-a-sense-of-place/index.md

 Each plot of land that might grow a grape is unique.
 The way light strikes the field in summer, the way the temperature drops as the sun sinks below a ridge, the way the rain runs down this particular hillside and into the soil, the way the fog blankets a valley floor - a millenia of geological and environmental processes come together to produce each vine.
 And the wine from these grapes, in turn, becomes the ultimate expression of this specific spot on earth.

 Food can express its terroir too.
 Oysters take me straight to the sea.
-A dockside - clanging buoy bells, seagulls, a salty breeze, wood beams and rusted iron and tar - crammed into a shell.
+A dockside - clanging buoy bells, seagulls, a salty breeze, wood beams and rusted iron and tar - packed into a shell.

 {{< img oysters1 >}}